parsiya/parsiya.net/content/post/2022/2022-03-31-semgrep-hotspots/index.markdown

 will stop trusting me and throw away (or circumvent) the application security apparatus.
 I would do the same.

-## Hotspot Rules
+## Hot Spot Rules
-`Hotspots` are for me.
+`hotspots` are for me.
 I want to find error-prone parts of the code.
 I can usually discard false positives with a quick review.
 These rules should be very noisy, but don't spend too much time reducing the noise.

 # Review of Existing Literature
 I am not proposing a novel idea.
 I have learned from others.

-## Everyone has a Hotspot List
+## Everyone has a Hot Spot List
 Every security engineer has a personal (mental or written) list of keywords accumulated over time.
 [.NET Interesting Keywords to Find Deserialization Issues][net-keywords] by